Barbeque fragrant, spicy Jamaican jerk, and bring home the flavors of the Caribbean.

 - Scotch bonnet peppers are small, orange, wrinkly, and extremely hot–they are among the hottest chiles available.

 - Thyme is widely used in Caribbean cooking and adds complexity to the flavor of the meat.
-Additional ingredients that are often added to jerk seasoning include garlic, brown sugar, green onions, soy sauce, lime juice, orange juice, rum, bay leaves, ginger, cloves, nutmeg, cinnamon, and black pepper.
+Additional ingredients often added to jerk seasoning include garlic, brown sugar, green onions, soy sauce, lime juice, orange juice, rum, bay leaves, ginger, cloves, nutmeg, cinnamon, and black pepper.

 Do the Grind